krenalis/krenalis/apis/README.txt

-GET     /api/connections                                         List the connections GET     /api/connections/{id}                                    Get a connection DELETE  /api/connections/{id}                                    Delete a connection GET     /api/connections/{id}/actions                            List the actions of a connection.
-POST    /api/connections/{id}/actions                            Add an action to a connection.
+GET     /api/connections                                         List the connections GET     /api/connections/{id}                                    Get a connection DELETE  /api/connections/{id}                                    Delete a connection POST    /api/connections/{id}/actions                            Add an action to a connection.
 GET     /api/connections/{id}/actions/{id}                       Get the action of a connection.
 PUT     /api/connections/{id}/actions/{id}                       Update the action of a connection.